mobie/mobie.github.io/specs/template_project.md

 # MoBIE specification

-The MoBIE specification describes a valid configuration for the MoBIE viewer.
-The specification defines four different concepts:
+MoBIE projects follow the specification described here; it is based on four key concepts:
 - A `project`, which groups data, for example from the same publication, that can be opened by the MoBIE viewer.
 It consists of multiple `datasets`.
-- A `dataset`, which contains data that can be opened *jointly* by the MoBIE viewer.
+- A `dataset`, which contains data that can be opened in the same MoBIE viewer instance.
-- A `source`, which corresponds to a single image data source as well as associated metadata and viewer state.
+- A `source`, which corresponds to the data for a single image (also volume, timeseries) or segmentation image.
+For segmentation images it may also contain the associated tabular data.
-- A `view`, which describes the viewer state.
+- A `view`, which describes the full viewer state.

-The specification is defined via [jsonschema](https://json-schema.org/) and the schema files are located [here](https://github.com/mobie/mobie.github.io/tree/master/schema).
+The specification is defined via [jsonschema](https://json-schema.org/).
+The schema files are located [here](https://github.com/mobie/mobie.github.io/tree/master/schema).
 It is versioned, following [the semantic versioning convention](https://semver.org/).
 The current version is `0.2.0`.

 **Using jsonschema:**